Election officials keep Green Party presidential candidate on Wisconsin ballot

 DNC employee David Strange filed a complaint with the Wisconsin Elections Commission on Wednesday asking the commission to remove Jill Stein from the presidential ballot.
 The election commission’s attorney, Angela O’Brien Sharpe, wrote to Strange on Friday saying she had dismissed the complaint because it names commissioners as respondents and they can’t ethically decide a matter brought against them.

-Dismissing the complaint clears the way for a potential lawsuit seeking to keep Stein off the ballot.
-A spokesperson for the DNC didn’t immediately respond to an email seeking comment.
-The Stein campaign also didn’t immediately respond to a message sent to their media email inbox.
+DNC spokesperson Adrienne Watson said late Friday afternoon that the committee plans to file a lawsuit seeking a court ruling that Stein’s name can’t appear on the ballot.
+The Stein campaign didn’t immediately respond to a message sent to their media email inbox.

 The bipartisan elections commission unanimously approved ballot access for Stein in February because the Green Party won more than 1% of the vote in a statewide race in 2022.
 Sheryl McFarland got nearly 1.6% of the vote while finishing last in a four-way race for secretary of state.